-Sounding Seams documentary release on Thursday 16th May
+Sounding Seams documentary — released on Thursday 16th May

-The Great Sea of Unknown single by Clang Sayne goes out on Friday 17th May
+Clang Sayne: The Great Sea of Unknown single — released Friday 17th May

 In 2018 the Irish National Heritage Park and Wexford County Council Arts Department invited me to make a sound-based artwork in response to the ancient art of metal forgery.